heggy231/airdropwayfarer/README.md

   - Running the backend and frontend together

 - Ghenet:
+  - Making components communicate (setting and managing state)
+  - Backend

 ## Lessons Learned (Personal area of growth, Working with a team):
 - Personal area of growth:
   - Heggy: Express routing, React State, Local storage
-  - Darnell:
-  - Ghenet:
+  - Darnell: Creating CRUD functionalities, managing state, task management (breaking down challenges into manageable tasks)
+  - Ghenet: How to utilize local storage, learn about setting and managing state, learned about task management

 - Working with a team:
   - Heggy: Communicating with team better
-  - Darnell:
+  - Darnell: Giving more specific and constructive in the moment feedback
-  - Ghenet:
+  - Ghenet: Communicating with team better, Learned that working in a team is better, Healthy team means complimenting each other's strengths.

 ## How to run AirDrop Farer React app:
 - frontend: runs on http://localhost:3000/